-his back, the officers picked him up and leaned him face-down on the hood of Mr. Berry's car.13 As he began to regain consciousness, Mr. Graham asked the officers to check his wallet for his diabetic decal.14 The arresting officer responded by telling him to "shut up" and "shoved his face down against the hood of the car."15 The officers then carried Mr. Graham to the police cruiser and threw him in the backseat.16 Mr. Graham waited in the car until dispatch confirmed that he "had done nothing wrong at the convenience store."17
+While Mr. Graham was lying on his stomach with his hands cuffed behind his back, the officers picked him up and leaned him face-down on the hood of Mr. Berry's car.
+As he began to regain consciousness, Mr. Graham asked the officers to check his wallet for his diabetic decal.
+The arresting officer responded by telling him to "shut up" and "shoved his face down against the hood of the car."
+The officers then carried Mr. Graham to the police cruiser and threw him in the backseat.
+Mr. Graham waited in the car until dispatch confirmed that he "had done nothing wrong at the convenience store."

-During this encounter, the officers broke Mr. Graham's foot, bruised his forehead, injured his shoulder, cut his wrist, and permanently damaged his right eardrum.18 In a moment when Mr. Graham desperately needed assistance, the police brutalized him.
-Mr. Graham was presumed guilty until proven innocent, dismissed as a liar and a drunk, and held at the mercy of law enforcement while he suffered a medical emergency.19
+During this encounter, the officers broke Mr. Graham's foot, bruised his forehead, injured his shoulder, cut his wrist, and permanently damaged his right eardrum.
+In a moment when Mr. Graham desperately needed assistance, the police brutalized him.
+Mr. Graham was presumed guilty until proven innocent, dismissed as a liar and a drunk, and held at the mercy of law enforcement while he suffered a medical emergency.

 Mr. Graham's encounter with Officer Connor is a microcosm of a systemic problem that plagues policing in the United States.
 For the scores of men and women who suffer from police abuse and predatory practices, the Constitution is supposed to provide recourse.
-The right to recover for claims like Mr. Graham's, however, has been severely curtailed by the judicially-created doctrine of qualified immunity.20
+The right to recover for claims like Mr. Graham's, however, has been severely curtailed by the judicially-created doctrine of qualified immunity.

-The Fourth Amendment of the Constitution of the United States protects "[t]he right of the people to be secure in their persons...against unreasonable...seizures[.]"21 Pursuant to this constitutional guarantee, "free citizens" like Mr. Graham may sue a police officer for excessive force
+The Fourth Amendment of the Constitution of the United States protects "[t]he right of the people to be secure in their persons. . .against unreasonable. . .seizures[.]"
+Pursuant to this constitutional guarantee, "free citizens" like Mr. Graham may sue a police officer for excessive force employed during an "arrest, investigatory stop, or other seizure of his person."
+Importantly, an individual cannot bring a lawsuit against a state law enforcement agency or police officer seeking monetary damages strictly "under" the Fourth Amendment.
+Instead, the litigant must employ the statutory vehicle for remedying such a Fourth Amendment violation-18 U.S.C. § 1983.

-18 Id. at 390 (explaining Mr. Graham suffers from "loud ringing in his right ear that continues to this day").
+- 17. Graham I, 490 U.S. at 389. - 18.
+Id. at 390 (explaining Mr. Graham suffers from "loud ringing in his right ear that continues to this day"). - 19.
+See id.

-19 See id.
 Mr. Graham was placed in custody before officers determined that he committed a crime and was released only when a call from dispatch proved his innocence.
-See id. at 389.

-20 See Anderson v.
-Creighton, 483 U.S. 635, 638 (1987) (Stevens, J., dissenting) (opining Court's application of qualified immunity "stunningly restricts the constitutional accountability of the police....").

-21 U.S. CONST. amend.
-IV.
+See id. at 389. - 20.
+See Anderson v.
+Creighton, 483 U.S. 635, 638 (1987) (Stevens, J., dissenting) (opining Court's application of qualified immunity "stunningly restricts the constitutional accountability of the police. . . . "). - 21.
+U.S. CONST. amend.
+IV. - 22.
+Graham I, 490 U.S. at 388. - 23.
+Baker v.
+McCollan, 443 U.S. 137, 144 n.3 (1979) ("[S]ection [1983] is not itself a source of substantive rights, but a method for vindicating federal rights elsewhere conferred"). - 24.
+Id. at 140 (explaining "first inquiry in any § 1983 suit. . . is whether the plaintiff has been deprived of a right 'secured by the Constitution and laws'") (internal citation omitted).

-1a.

-16 Graham I, 490 U.S. at 389; Graham II, 827 F.2d at 947 (explaining Mr. Graham was "forcibly shoved into the car").
-Mr. Graham described: "I was face down, an officer on this arm, officer on this arm, officer on my left leg, and on my right leg, and they [were] carrying me to the police car, and one of them opened the door and threw me in like a bag of potatoes and closed the door."
+16. Graham I, 490 U.S. at 389; Graham II, 827 F.2d at 947 (explaining Mr. Graham was "forcibly shoved into the car").
+Mr. Graham described: "I was face down, an officer on this arm, officer on my left leg, and on my right leg, and they [were] carrying me to the police car, and one of them opened the door and threw me in like a bag of potatoes and closed the door."
 Graham v.
-Connor, 1988 WL 1094091, at 5-6 (1988) (Petition for Writ of Certiorari).
+Connor, 1988 WL 1094091, at \5-6 (1988) (Petition for Writ of Certiorari).